cor9/prep101-backend/cursor-control/DECISIONS.md

 **Decision:** Updated `/api/guides/generate` to detect unlimited/admin users (beta access level `admin`, non-free subscription, or `guidesLimit` null/≤0/≥999) so the limit check and `guidesUsed` increment are skipped for those accounts.
 **Status:** Success

+## 2025-12-02 (Part 5)

+**Issue:** Users were seeing “Invalid token”/401 errors whenever the backend lacked a Supabase service-role key, because the auth middleware couldn’t validate Supabase access tokens.
+**Decision:** Enhanced `middleware/auth.js` so it first tries Supabase admin validation when available, but automatically falls back to verifying JWTs locally using `SUPABASE_JWT_SECRET`/`SUPABASE_ANON_KEY`.
+This allows standard Supabase access tokens to work even when no service key is configured.
+**Status:** Success

 ---

 # Imported Decisions & Learnings (from user)